-(b) Compare the pattern of rainfall shown in Figs 2A and 2B.
+(b) Compare the patterns of rainfall shown in Figs 2A and 2B.

-The rainfall mapped in Fig. 2A is concentrated mostly in a small area over northern Wales with maximum rainfall over 100 mm.
-The pattern shown in Fig. 2B is more widely spaced, covering a wider area with relatively high amounts and with a large area with over 125mm.
+The rainfall mapped in Fig. 2A is concentrated mostly in a small area over northern Wales with maximum rainfall over 125 mm.
+The pattern shown in Fig. 2B is more widely spaced, covering a wider area with relatively high amounts and with a large area with over 125 mm.
 For full marks there should be some comparative statements rather than two separate descriptions.